Find Affordable College Courses

 The average amount in student loans that precision metal working majors at Skagit Valley College take out while working on their Associate Degree is $16,233.

-A rank of #4 on this year’s list means Clover Park Technical College is a great place for precision metal working students working on their associate degree.
-CPTC is a small public school located in the small city of Lakewood.
+Out of the 9 schools in Washington that were part of this year’s ranking, Clover Park Technical College landed the # 4 spot on the list.
+CPTC is a small public school located in the city of Lakewood.

 The average amount in student loans that precision metal working majors at CPTC take out while working on their Associate Degree is $20,967.